 Base Salary.
 In recent years, the Compensation Committee has adjusted executive base salaries with the goal of providing a stable base of competitive cash compensation while rewarding corporate and individual performance through annual performance incentive awards.
-During 2022, the annual base salary for Mr. Nielsen was \$555,000, compared to \$530,000 during 2021.
+During 2023, the Compensation Committee approved an annual base salary for Mr. Nielsen of \$575,000, compared to \$555,000 during 2022.
+Mr. Nielsen voluntarily reduced his base salary for 2023 to \$400,000.

 Annual Performance Incentive Awards.
-During 2022, the Compensation Committee approved a discretionary annual cash performance incentive award for Mr. Nielsen in the amount of \$150,000.
+During 2023, the Compensation Committee approved a discretionary annual cash performance incentive award for Mr. Nielsen in the amount of \$110,000.
+Mr. Nielsen voluntarily elected to forego this award.

 Long-term Incentive Awards.
 The Compensation Committee believes that long-term incentive awards should provide for a retention incentive with a strong tie to relative long-term stockholder return.
 Accordingly, the Compensation Committee grants stock option awards that typically vest over a four-year period.
-During 2022, the Board approved a long-term incentive award in the form of stock options to Mr. Nielsen based on recommendations from the Compensation Committee.
-Specifically, in March 2022, Mr. Nielsen was awarded a time-vested stock option award to purchase 90,000 shares of our common stock.
+During 2023, the Board approved a long-term incentive award in the form of stock options to Mr. Nielsen based on recommendations from the Compensation Committee.
+Specifically, in May 2023, Mr. Nielsen was awarded a time-vested stock option award to purchase 5,250 shares of our common stock.
 The terms of the stock option grant require, among other things, that Mr. Nielsen continue to provide services over the vesting period of the options.
 The stock options vest over a four-year period from the date of the grant, with one-fourth (1/4) of the stock options vesting on the first anniversary of such grant, and the remaining stock options vesting thereafter in equal monthly increments equal to one-forty-eighth (1/48) of the stock options over the next three years, based on continuing service to the Company.